 If you’re investing money in scheduling tools, improved analytics, photo or video editing software, research tools, or anything else that helps you build your social media posts and strategy, these costs should be taken into consideration.

 For instance, MeetEdgar is a social media scheduling tool.
-It keeps a virtual inventory of your social media content and automates the publication of your posts based on a post category schedule that you create provide.
+It keeps a virtual inventory of your social media content and automates the publication of your posts based on a post category schedule that you create.

 So, for instance, every Wednesday, we have blogger roundups scheduled to go out to our networks on LinkedIn, Twitter, and Facebook.
-Daily at 9AM, we publish blog posts from The Shelf Blog, and around 11AM, we share posts from some of our favorite blogs.
-Every day.
+Every Wednesday.
 Without fail.

 So, if you’re not using third-party tools like MeetEdgar or Buffer (which we use as well) in your social media marketing, you should definitely check some out and consider them.
 The value they can bring to your marketing campaigns far outweighs the initial costs you must spend to get started (plus, most of them offer free trials to front-load value).